monmima/node-and-sql-aide-memoire-by-monmima/README.md

 2. Mosh Hamedami has created a [3-hour course](https://www.youtube.com/watch?v=7S_tz1z_5bA) on YouTube with an index indicating where each topic is located in it.
 3. W3School has a great [SQL tutorial](https://www.w3schools.com/sql/).
 I have a soft spot for the [exercices](https://www.w3schools.com/sql/sql_exercises.asp), which really helped me crystallize my understanding of SQL syntax by dint of repetition.

+### Database location

 **As you can see by looking at the project folder, I placed the SQL database at the root level, but obviously it won't run just like that.** It needs to be imported to phpmyadmin locally (or remotely, but that will require a bit more tweaking on your part).

+### Full text indexes

+In case you want to have a search field that only returns complete words, you need to use what's called full text indexes.
+The New Boston has an [excellent tutorial on this topic](https://www.youtube.com/watch?v=d--v0NhjIfc).

+### Importing CSV data to phpMyAdmin

+1. Click on the database in the left-hand panel (***not the table, but really the database***)
+2. Browse and select your CSV file
+3. Columns separated with: \t
+4. Columns enclosed with: (nothing at all)
+5. Columns escaped with: (nothing at all)
+6. Tick the box "The first line of the file contains the table column names"

 ## EJS: You don't want to learn it for now?
 No problem!